oracle/cloudtestdrive/AppDev/cloud-native/Helidon/setup/setup.md

 ![](images/55-eclipse-import-progress.png)

-This may take a few mins. **Do not worry if you see errors during this process** (usually indicated by a white cross in a red box.)
+This may take a few mins. **Do not worry if you see errors during this process** (usually indicated by a white cross in a red box).
 These are to be expected as Eclipse imports the code, then updates the Maven configuration and other elements.
 Once the building indicator (lower right) has gone away the errors should have gone.
 Expect to see yellow warning triangles though - these are telling about unused code that we will be completing during the lab modules.

 ### 2c.
 Building the helidon-labs-common project